image of Person pushing shopping cart in grocery store focusing on hands and cart.

 Market at a glance

-Walmart stands alone at the top in awareness at 86 percent, consideration at 69 percent, recent purchase at 70 percent and preferred brand status at 31 percent.
+Walmart stands alone at the top in awareness (86 percent), consideration (69 percent), recent purchase (70 percent) and preferred brand status (31 percent).

 Initial findings

-Walmart commands a dominant presence in the U.S. supermarket landscape, leading across all tracking metrics: 86 percent aided awareness, 69 percent consideration, 70 percent past-6-month purchase and 31 percent preferred brand.
+Walmart commanded a dominant presence in the U.S. supermarket landscape, leading across all tracking metrics: 86 percent aided awareness, 69 percent consideration, 70 percent past-six-month purchase and 31 percent preferred brand.

-It is followed by Target at 72 percent awareness and Aldi at 70 percent, reflecting a deeply established and fiercely competitive market, with multiple brands exceeding 60 percent awareness.
+It was followed by Target at 72 percent awareness and Aldi at 70 percent, reflecting an established and competitive market, with multiple brands exceeding 60 percent awareness.

 Conversion tells a story

-Walmart leads all chains with a 36 percent awareness-to-preferred conversion rate, turning more than one in three people who know the brand into loyal advocates who name it their favorite supermarket.
+Walmart led all chains with a 36 percent awareness-to-preferred conversion rate, turning more than one in three people who know the brand into loyal advocates who name it their favorite supermarket.

-Among other nationally recognized chains, Kroger, Costco and Aldi also achieve strong awareness-to-preferred conversion rates at 13 percent, 11 percent and 11 percent, respectively.
+Among other nationally recognized chains, Kroger, Costco and Aldi also achieved strong awareness-to-preferred conversion rates at 13 percent, 11 percent and 11 percent, respectively.

-Some of the most interesting observations are about chains that fewer people have heard of, but those who have tend to love them.
-As a regional chain, WinCo Foods converts 16 percent of aware consumers to preference.
-H-E-B, another regional brand with similarly modest awareness of around 20 percent, converts more than half of those who try it into devoted regulars, the highest trial-to-loyalty conversion rate of any chain analyzed.
+As a regional chain, WinCo Foods converted 16 percent of aware consumers to preference.
+H-E-B, another regional brand with similarly modest awareness of about 20 percent, converted more than half of those who try it into devoted regulars, the highest trial-to-loyalty conversion rate of any chain analyzed.

 Perception and trust

-Consumer perception data reveals further differentiation across the market.
+Consumer perception data revealed further differentiation across the market.

 Scale is not the only path